Rays vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Braves: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Matt Olson and the Atlanta Braves will take on Wander Franco and the Tampa Bay Rays at Tropicana Field on Saturday at 7:15 PM ET, in the second game of a three-game series.
+Wander Franco and the Tampa Bay Rays square off against Ronald Acuna Jr. and the Atlanta Braves on Sunday at 1:40 PM ET, in the final of a three-game series at Tropicana Field.

-The Braves are favored in this one, at -150, while the underdog Rays have +125 odds to play spoiler.
-The over/under is 8.5 runs for this matchup.
+The Rays are the favorite in this one, at -115, while the underdog Braves have -105 odds to play spoiler.
+The total is 8 runs for this matchup (with -115 odds on the over and -105 odds to go under).

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.